RolandWarburton/knowledge/Linux/Host Names.md

 ### Additional debugging

-If you dont get the results above.
-Here are some tips for resolving any issues.
+If things dont seem to work you can try these things.

-#### Issue: nameserver is 10.10.10.1 (incorrect nameserver)
+#### Issue: nameserver is 10.0.0.1 (incorrect nameserver assigned to clients)

 By default most routers like to give out the DNS (aka nameserver) as itself.
-In this case the default gateway of the 10.10.10.0 subnet is 10.10.10.1 so thats what a DHCP provisioned device will get.
+In this case the default gateway of the 10.0.0.0/24 subnet is 10.10.10.1 so thats what a DHCP provisioned device will get.
 To fix this you should change the DHCP settings on your DHCP server to hand out the correct IP

 #### Issue: public DNS queries stop working

-This is normally caused by Not enough DNS servers or no BIND for fallback nameservers on named.
-If 10.10.10.10 is your only source of DNS then a client has no way of being able to reach public stuff (like google).
+This is normally caused by Not enough DNS servers or no recursion feature implemented for fallback nameservers.
+If in your clients `/etc/resolv.conf` 10.0.0.10 is your only source of DNS then a client has no way of being able to reach the public internet.

-To solve this you can either.
+To solve this you can implement recursion as described above in "Making bind into a recursive query server".

-1. Add another bind in /etc/named.conf. `listen-on port 53 { 127.0.0.1; 10.10.10.10; 1.1.1.1; };` Where 1.1.1.1 is a DNS server that named can look at for DNS it does not have locally.
-2. Add an additional nameserver to your router.
-In this case i am using PFSense, so under *System -> general setup* I can have DNS servers.
-10.10.10.10 and 1.1.1.1